-The Active Building Centre Research Programme wants to determine the social well-being benefits from living in a low emissions home, including the behaviours and daily practices of residents in existing homes and the associated behaviour changes, adaptations and motivations behind moving to a low emission home.
+The Active Building Centre Research Programme wants to determine the social well-being benefits from living in low and zero carbon homes.
+It is vital, if we are to achieve net zero carbon, that we fully understand how low carbon technologies impact behaviours and daily practices of residents in existing homes and the associated behaviour changes, adaptations, and motivations behind moving to a low emission home.
 The team has developed a well-being assessment framework to capture potential social, well-being, financial and health improvements.

 The research is looking at the ways in which low carbon buildings modify occupant energy behaviours and practices, and potentially benefit occupants both financially and socially.
 The Active Building Centre Research Programme are not only interested in the benefits of living in a low carbon home, but they are also measuring the potential impact on entire communities.

 The research is feeding into future policy and design to ensure that people’s needs are at the heart of this changing landscape.